yuchiii111/dify_getanswer_evaluate/README.md

     ...

-3.run dify_search_for_context2 to get the result: em and f1
+3.run dify_getanswer_evaluate to get the result: em and f1